Recipe With Avocado, Coconut and Chocolate - a Healthy Dessert

-Coconut Milk is dairy, gluten and soy free, and can therefore be used by people with allergies to these substances.
+Coconut Milk is a substance that is extracted from the flesh of mature coconuts, as opposed to coconut water which is the liquid inside a coconut.
+Coconut milk is dairy, gluten and soy free, and can therefore be used by people with allergies to these substances.
 It also contains a high percentage of dietary fibre and is packed with vitamins and minerals.
+Coconut milk contains medium-chain triglyercides (MCTs) which have been linked to weight loss and it also contains a lipid called lauric acid which has been shown to support the immune system.

 Cocoa Powder is a well known health food, with benefits such as promoting a healthier heart and improving insulin sensitivity, in addition it provides the body with antioxidants and phytochemicals.
 Like both of the other main ingredients in this dessert it is high in fibre and contains many of your daily recommended vitamins and minerals.